HermanL02/WarwickUniversity-Notes/202401/PPT.md

 - Darknet: A Persistent Criminal Communication Channel

 # What's the Future?
-- E2EE should still be applied
+- Maintaining E2EE: Essential for Privacy and Security
-- E2EE should be an option
+- Offering E2EE as an Option: Balancing Accessibility and Confidentiality

 # Questions
 ## What about the other types of data access government requires?
 Why don't you mention them today?